NEW Program FAQs - Kenneth Rainin Foundation

 Our annual budget is less than $10,000.
 Are we eligible to apply?

 Organizations with annual budgets under $10,000 for the last closed fiscal year are not eligible to apply.
-NEW Program grants range from $5,000 – $30,000, The grant amount requested cannot exceed 50% of the organization’s budget for the last closed fiscal year.
+NEW Program grants range from $5,000 – $30,000.

 If your last closed fiscal year budget does not meet this requirement, but you have had an annual budget of at least $10,000 within the last three years, please submit that prior year budget with your application.